brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/goodbye-twitter-or-whatever-you-are-called-these-days.md

 To put it differently; *I don't want to **need** that to matter*.

 This blog is mine.
 All mine.
-If someone&hellip; if <abbr title="Meaning an actual 'you' this time. 😊">you</abbr> happen to come across it and end up reading some of my rambles &mdash; then I'm grateful and sincerely hope you found it did you good.
+If someone... if <abbr title="Meaning an actual 'you' this time. 😊">you</abbr> happen to come across it and end up reading some of my rambles &mdash; then I'm grateful and sincerely hope you found it did you good.

 In addition to being somewhat cathartic, I hope this post serves as a reminder to my future self to exercise caution when considering letting <abbr title="I'm referring to Twitter here.">**you**</abbr> back into my life. {.call-out}